 Nov.
 7.-Now it began to be settled fair weather.
-The 7th., 8th., 9th., 10th., and part of the 12th. (for the 11th. was Sunday,) I took wholly up to make me a chair, and with much ado brought it to a tolerable shape, but never to please me; and even in the making I pulled it in pieces several times.

-Note.-I soon neglected my keeping Sundays; for, omitting my mark for them on my post, I forgot which was which.
+The 7th, 8th, 9th, 10th, and part of the 12th (for the 11th was Sunday), I took wholly up to make me a chair, and with much ado, brought it to a tolerable shape, but never to please me; and even in the making, I pulled it in pieces several times.
+Note.-I soon neglected my keeping Sundays; for omitting my mark for them on my post, I forgot which was which.

 Nov.
-13.-This day it rained, which refreshed me exceedingly, and cooled the earth; but it was accompanied with terrible thunder and lightning, which frighted me dreadfully, for fear of my powder.
+13.-This day it rained, which refreshed me exceedingly, and cooled the earth; but was accompanied with terrible thunder and lightning, which frighted me dreadfully for fear of my powder.
 As soon as it was over, I resolved to separate my stock of powder into as many little parcels as possible, that it might not be in danger.

 Nov.
-14, 15, 16.-These three days I spent in making little square chests, or boxes, which might hold about a pound or two pounds, at most, of powder; and so, putting the powder in, I stowed it in places as secure and remote from one another as possible.
-On one of these three days, I killed a large bird that was good to eat, but I knew not what to call it.
+14, 15, 16.-These three days I spent in making little square chests or boxes, which might hold about a pound, or two pound at most, of powder; and so putting the powder in, I stowed it in places as secure and remote from one another as possible.
+On one of these three days I killed a large bird that was good to eat, but I knew not what to call it.

 Nov.
-17.-This day I began to dig behind my tent into the rock, to make room for my further conveniency.

-Note.-Three things I wanted exceedingly for this work; viz., a pickaxe, a shovel, and a wheelbarrow, or basket; so I desisted from my work, and began to consider how to supply that want, and make me some tools.
-As for the pickaxe, I made use of the iron crows, which were proper enough, though heavy; but the next thing was a shovel, or spade; this was so absolutely necessary, that, indeed, I could do nothing effectually without it; but what kind of one to make I knew not.
+17.-This day I began to dig behind my tent into the rock, to make room for my farther conveniency.
+Note.-Three things I wanted exceedingly for this work, namely, a pick-axe, a shovel, and a wheel-barrow or basket; so I desisted from my work, and began to consider how to supply that want, and make me some tools: as for a pick-axe, I made use of the iron crows, which were proper enough, though heavy; but the next thing was a shovel or spade; this was so absolutely necessary, that indeed I could do nothing effectually without it, but what kind of one to make I knew not.